warren/perdicis-notes/content/True Food Kitchen.md

 #publish
 _Part of a series on [[The best burger in the bay area]]._

 This burger started it all.
+True Food Kitchen's burger was so good that on 2021-05-27 I started mentally rating burgers in the bay area, which eventually evolved into [[The best burger in the bay area]].

-I first ate here 2021-05-27 and it planted the seed of an idea to curate a Bay Area burger tier list.
-How fitting I should return here _for my first and only 10/10 rating.
+How fitting that I should return here for my first and only 10/10 rating!

 The only downside of this burger is that the restaurant is located in Palo Alto, not SF.
-But I'm still putting it in my [[Attractions in San Francisco]] list.
+But it's so good that I'm still adding it to [[Attractions in San Francisco]].

 ![[PXL_20230125_031829244.MP.jpg]]